spike0en/awesome-android-root/README.md

 ## What is Root Access?

-Android rooting gives you **privileged administrative control** over your device's subsystems - essentially becoming the "superuser" of your own device, similar to having administrator rights on a computer.
+Android rooting gives you **privileged administrative control** over your device's subsystems—essentially becoming the "superuser" of your device, like administrator rights on a computer.

 ### Why Root Your Android Device?
 - 🔓 **Freedom and Control** - Remove restrictions and customize everything